johnnl15/EE282/Homework4.md

 Does it mean that my sequencing method is inferior to that of the community's?

 I then adapted prior script to plot on contiguity plot and compare with the contig and scaffold assemblies from Dr. Emerson's pipeline.
 It seems my assembly's sequence rank is longer than that of the scaffold and contig.
 I have included a graph of all three, onp (my assembly), ctg, and scaffold separately.
+The dotted line in the middle is my assembly.

 ```
 gawk '{ tot=tot+$1; print $1 "\t" tot} END {print tot}' $outname.txt \